ctsit/nacculator/README.md

 If your data is not clean enough to be processed by nacculator, there are some built in functions to clean (read transform) the data.

+In order to properly use the filters, the first step is to check and validate that the nacculator_cfg.ini file has the proper settings for the filter to run.
+The config file contains sections with in-code filter function name.
+Each of these sections contains elements necessary for the filter to run.
+The filters described below will discuss what is required, if anything.
+If the filter requires the config, it must be passed with the -meta flag like the example above shows.

 * **cleanPtid**

+  **Filter config required**
-  This filter requires the meta option to be set using the -meta flag.
-The meta file can be a csv file of ptids to be removed.
-All the records whose ptid is found in the passed meta file will be discarded in the output file.
+  This filter requires a section in the config called 'filter_clean_ptid'.
+This section will contain a single key 'filepath' which will point to a csv file of ptids to be removed.
+All the records whose ptid with same packet and visit num found in the passed meta file will be discarded in the output file.

   Example meta file:

-      $ cat sampleRemovePtidFile.csv
-      ptids
-      110001
-      110003
+      Patient ID,Packet type,Visit Num,Status
+      110001,I,1,Current
+      110001,M,M1,Current
+      110003,I,001,Current
+      110003,F,002,Current

 * **replaceDrugId**